1. A divorce takes six months.

 6. I get one-half of all property held in joint names.

 Property held in the joint names of spouses is presumed to be community property.
 However, that does necessarily mean that each spouse will get one-half of the property in the event of a subsequent marital dissolution.
-For example, to the extent either spouse can prove that the jointly owned property was acquired with his or her separate property, he or she gets back the amount of his or her original separate property contribution before the remaining portion of the property is divided equally between the spouses.
+For example, to the extent either spouse can prove that the jointly owned property was acquired with his or her separate property, he or she may be able to get back the amount of his or her original separate property contribution before the remaining portion of the property is divided equally between the spouses.

 7. I get back the property I owned on the date of marriage, as well as the property I received by gift or inheritance.